This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 COMPANY SECRETARY

-• Section 139(1) , requires every company to have at least one secretary of whom his principal or only place of residence is in Malaysia. (please refer 3E’s Cost Effective Secretary Services)
+• Section 139(1) , requires every company to have at least one secretary whose principal or only place of residence is in Malaysia.
+(Please refer 3E’s Cost Effective Secretary Services)

 • No person shall act as a secretary of a company unless: